grinfeld/iceberg/README.md

 ## How FlatLocationProvider Works

+__Note:__ if you use [FlatLocationProvider](src/main/scala/com/mikerusoft/examples/FlatLocationProvider.scala) and catalog of type `glue`, you can't use compaction or statistic optimizations via `AWS Glue`, since glue won't recognize [FlatLocationProvider](src/main/scala/com/mikerusoft/examples/FlatLocationProvider.scala).

-The `FlatLocationProvider` is a custom Iceberg location provider that allows you to control partition directory structure through configuration:
+The [FlatLocationProvider](src/main/scala/com/mikerusoft/examples/FlatLocationProvider.scala) is a custom Iceberg location provider that allows you to control partition directory structure through configuration:

 1. **Configuration**: Set `write.location-provider.flat.fields` table property to specify which partition fields to use
 2. **Filtering**: It filters partition fields based on the configured field names